zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 :::>- $ git commit -m "init"
 ```

-You can verify everything was committed correctly by running:
+Verify everything was committed correctly with `git status`:

 ```term
 :::>> $ git status
 ```

-Now that your application is committed to Git you can deploy to Heroku.
+With the application committed to Git, it is ready to deploy to Heroku.

-## Deploy your application to Heroku
+## Deploy the Application to Heroku

-Make sure you are in the directory that contains your Rails app, then create an app on Heroku:
+Inside the Rails app’s root directory, use the Heroku CLI to create an app on Heroku:

 ```term
 :::>> $ heroku create
 ```

-You can verify that the remote was added to your project by running:
+The Heroku CLI adds the Git remote automatically.
+Verify it is set with `git config`:

 ```term
 :::>> $ git config --list --local | grep heroku
 ```

-If you see `fatal: not in a git directory` then you are likely not in the correct directory.
-Otherwise, you can deploy your code.
-After you deploy your code, you need to migrate your database, make sure it is properly scaled, and use logs to debug any issues that come up.
+Git returns `fatal: not in a git directory` if the current directory is incorrect or Git is not [initialized](#store-the-app-in-git).
+If Git returns a list of remotes, it is ready to deploy.

 >note
->Following changes in the industry, Heroku has updated our default git branch name to `main`.
-If the project you’re deploying uses `master` as its default branch name, use `git push heroku master`.
+>Following changes in the industry, Heroku [updated the default branch name](​​https://devcenter.heroku.com/changelog-items/1829) to `main`.
+If the project uses `master` as its default branch name, use `git push heroku master`.

-Deploy your code:
+Deploy the code:

 ```term
 :::>> $ git push heroku main
 ```

-It is always a good idea to check to see if there are any warnings or errors in the output.
-If everything went well you can migrate your database.
+The output may display warnings or error messages.
+Check the output for these and make adjustments as necessary.

+If the deployment is successful, the application may need a few additional adjustments:

+* Migration of the database
+* Ensure proper dyno scaling
+* Reference the app’s logs if any issues arise

-## Migrate your database
+## Migrate The Database

-If you are using the database in your application, you need to manually migrate the database by running:
+If the application uses a database, trigger a migration by using the Heroku CLI to start a one-off  [dyno](dynos), which is a lightweight container that is the basic unit of composition on Heroku, and run `db:migrate`:

 ```term
 $ heroku run rake db:migrate
 ```

-Any commands after the `heroku run` are executed on a Heroku [dyno](dynos).
-You can obtain an interactive shell session by running `$ heroku run bash`.

-## Visit your application

-You've deployed your code to Heroku.
-You can now instruct Heroku to execute a process type.
-Heroku does this by running the associated command in a [dyno](dynos), which is a lightweight container that is the basic unit of composition on Heroku.

-Let's ensure we have one dyno running the `web` process type:
+Obtain an interactive shell session, instead, with `heroku run bash`.

+## Access the Application

+The application is successfully deployed to Heroku.
+Heroku runs application code using defined processes and [process types](procfile).
+New applications will not have a process type active by default.
+Scale the `web` process type using the Heroku CLI’s `ps:scale` command:

 ```term
 :::>- $ heroku ps:scale web=1
 ```

-You can check the state of the app's dynos.
-The `heroku ps` command lists the running dynos of your application:
+Use the Heroku CLI’s `ps` command to display the state of all of an app’s dynos in the terminal:

 ```term
 :::>> $ heroku ps
 ```

-Here, one dyno is running.

-We can now visit the app in our browser with `heroku open`.
+In the previous example, a single `web` process is running.

+Use `heroku open` to launch the app in the browser.

 ```term
 :::>> $ heroku open
 ```

-You should now see the "Hello World" text we inserted above.
+The browser should display the “Hello World” text defined previously.
+If it does not, or an error is present, [review and confirm the welcome page contents](#create-a-welcome-page).

-Heroku gives you a default web URL for simplicity while you are developing.
-When you are ready to scale up and use Heroku for production you can add your own [custom domain](https://devcenter.heroku.com/articles/custom-domains).
+Heroku provides a default web URL for every application during development.
+When the application is ready to scale up for production, add a [custom domain](https://devcenter.heroku.com/articles/custom-domains).

-## View logs
+## View Application Logs

-If you run into any problems getting your app to perform properly, you will need to check the logs.
+The app logs are a valuable tool if the app is not performing correctly or generating errors.

-You can view information about your running app using one of the [logging commands](logging), `heroku logs`:
+View information about a running app using the Heroku CLI [logging command](logging), `heroku logs`.
+Here is example output:

 ```term
 :::>> $ heroku logs
 ```

-You can also get the full stream of logs by running the logs command with the `--tail` flag option like this:
+Append `-t`/`--tail` to the command to see a full, live stream of the app’s logs:

 ```term
 $ heroku logs --tail
 ```

-## Dyno sleeping and scaling
+## Dyno Sleeping and Scaling

-By default, new applications are deployed to a free dyno.
-Free apps will "sleep" to conserve resources.
-You can find more information about this behavior by reading about [free dyno behavior](free-dyno-hours).
+New applications are deployed to a free dyno by default.
+After a period of inactivity, free apps will "sleep" to conserve resources.
+For more on Heroku’s free dyno behavior, see [Free Dyno Hours](free-dyno-hours).

-To avoid dyno sleeping, you can upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article.
-For example, if you migrate your app to a professional dyno, you can easily scale it by running a command telling Heroku to execute a specific number of dynos, each running your web process type.
+Upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article to avoid dyno sleeping.
+For example, migrating an app to a production dyno allows for easy scaling by using the Heroku CLI `ps:scale` command to instruct the Heroku platform to start or stop additional dynos that run the same `web` process type.

-## Run the Rails console
+## The Rails Console

-Heroku allows you to run commands in a [one-off dyno](one-off-dynos) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
-Use this to launch a Rails console process attached to your local terminal for experimenting in your app's environment:
+Use the Heroku CLI `run` command to trigger [one-off dynos](one-off-dynos) to run scripts and applications only when necessary.
+Use the command to launch a Rails console process attached to the local terminal for experimenting in the app's environment:

 ```term
 $ heroku run rails console